Skip to content

 Merrick — common questions

-When is the best time to climb Merrick?
+What's the best month to climb Merrick?

-Can I bring my dog up Merrick?
+Can dogs go up Merrick?

 Is Merrick safe in winter?